llMr-Sweetll/Prompting-Gold-Standard/Applications/rnd-prototyping.md

-# R&D Prototyping: AI-Assisted Innovation and Development
+# Modern R&D Prototyping with Advanced AI: GPT-5, Claude Opus, Gemini

 ## Overview

-This guide explores how Large Language Models (LLMs) can accelerate research and development (R&D) processes through intelligent prompting techniques.
-The focus is on using AI to enhance creativity, accelerate prototyping, and streamline innovation workflows while maintaining technical rigor and practical feasibility.
+This cutting-edge guide demonstrates how the latest Large Language Models (LLMs) including GPT-5, Claude Opus 4.1, and Gemini can revolutionize research and development processes.
+The focus is on leveraging advanced AI capabilities for multi-modal innovation, real-time collaboration, and enterprise-grade prototyping while maintaining technical excellence and scalability.

 ## Core Principles for R&D AI Integration